 These hot cocoa bomb recipes and tips will help you make the season’s hottest trend!
 Add a little festive sweet fun to the holidays this year with this Christmas and winter treat.

-Hot Cocoa Bombs – The hottest trend of the season
+Hot Cocoa Bombs – The hottest trend of the COLDEST season

-Here at Ruffles and Rain Boots, we’re down with the trends… Okay, not really – I mean, I’m a bit busy to spend hours on TikTok or other social media.
-But when I saw these in a shop in town, I knew they were going to be a huge hit!
-And so, I took to the kitchen…
+Here at Ruffles and Rain Boots, we were early to adopt the fun hot cocoa bomb trend.
+When I saw them in a specialty shop, I knew they were going to be a huge hit!
+So I took to the kitchen…

 And failed!
 Whew, did I learn A LOT about making hot cocoa bombs?!
 In order for you to avoid making my mistakes, keep reading for both recipes and tips.
-I’ll cover: the supplies you’ll need, recipes, and tips for making, gifting, and storage.
+I’ll cover: the supplies you’ll need, recipes for making fun flavor combos, and tips for making, gifting, and storage.

-If you’re too busy to make these right now, go ahead and pin this to your favorite treats board on Pinterest or share it to your Facebook timeline.
+If you’re too busy to make these right now, go ahead and save this to your favorite treats pin board on Pinterest or share it on Facebook.
+Speaking of Facebook, why not join the Facebook group here (we’re a fun, kind, and crafty group).

 Supplies for Making Hot Cocoa Bomb Recipes